[mapscotch] – [bombscotch]

 ongoing performance series

 Using the old street game of hopscotch as a model in this series, players either design their own versions of a hopscotch or encounter one in the gallery. [mapscotch: bombscotch] asks players to remember instances of US military atrocities.

 One instance of the instruction set is [bombscotch], focused on mass violence; another is focused on US military atrocities.

 The potential for play to act as a tool for empowerment, community building, collaboration, and cultural change is a significant motivating factor in my location-based media projects.
 Play can always also be critical.
 Thinking that embodiment is a great means to experience such a critique by making challenging topics more visceral and experiential, I created[mapscotch], a set of rule-based, site-specific games which generate public discussion on contemporary social issues.

-PLAYMODE exhibition at the MAAT – Museum of Art, Architecture and Technology in Lisbon, co-curated by Filipe Pais and Patricia Gouveia October 2019
+- Playmode, Museum of Art, Architecture and Technology in Lisbon, Portugal, October 2019

 - Push Play, Vicki Myhren Gallery, University of Denver, Denver, Colorado, October 12 – December 31 2017

 - Push Play, Hedreen Gallery, Seattle, Washington, January 12 – March 4 2017

 - Museum London, London, Ontario, Canada, January 30 – May 8 2016

 - The Rooms, Provincial Art Gallery Division in St. John’s, Newfoundland and Labrador, Canada, May 27 – August 28, 2016